 Add a hook to the back of the wreath with Powertex fabric hardener and a small strip of fabric folded and pressed into place.
 When dry this will be strong enough to hang your decoration.

-This lovely family Powertex project is simple for beginners and is fun with the kids in the run up to Christmas.
-Remember, the Powertex is weatherproof but needs 3 weeks to cure before going outside, so make it in plenty of time if it’s for your front door!
+This lovely Christmas Powertex project is simple for beginners and is fun with the kids in the run up to Christmas.
+Remember, the Powertex medium is weatherproof but needs three weeks to cure before going outside.
+Give yourself extra time for this if it’s for your front door.

 Powertex Christmas wreath by Kore Sage